umami-hep/umami/docs/setup/installation.md

 You can either choose to use a fully build version where you are ready to run the code or a version where you are able to modify the code.

+If you are using lxplus or a local cluster with `cvmfs` access, the recommended way is to use the images unpacked on `cvmfs` as described [here](#singularity-images-on-cvmfs).
+This will just work out of the box.

 ## Docker container